 Robert Mitchum and Lee Marvin.
-Both names conjur countless images of never-to-be-forgotten films enacted by two men who although similiar, were far from identical.
+Both names conjure countless images of never-to-be-forgotten films enacted by two men who although similar, were far from identical.
 Each had their own persona, that sadly, other than a few brief scenes in Stanley Kramer’s Not As A Stranger (1955), never crossed paths on the silver screen.
-Along with Frank Sinatra, the 3 iconic actors played med students in producer Kramer’s directorial debut as seen right….
+Along with Frank Sinatra, the 3 iconic actors played med students (!) in producer Kramer’s directorial debut as seen right….

 Through the years, the two men would meet socially on occasion but were never close.
 More is the pity as they actually had much in common.
 Both men had a superficial veneer of indifference that shielded some deep-seeded emotional scars.
 For Marvin it was the war-induced PTSD, while Mitchum’s childhood abandonment, wanderlust and incarceration was rarely spoken of with any depth.
 When they did meet socially, as in the candid photo below with French director Roger Vadim, they kept the conversation light….